WebAssembly/gc/proposals/gc/MVP.md

 * Reference values of data or function type have an associated runtime type:
   - for structures or arrays, it is the RTT value provided upon creation,
-  - for functions, it is the RTT value for the function's type.
+  - for functions, it is the RTT value for the function's type (which may be recursive).

 * Note: as a future extension, we could allow a value's RTT to be a supertype of the value's actual type.
 For example, a structure or array with RTT `any` would become fully opaque to runtime type checks, and an implementation may choose to optimize away its RTT.